-While in the B-stall the glider has no horizontal speed and the sink rate increases to about -8m/s.
-To enter the B-stall reach for the B risers just below the maillons and pull both B line risers symmetrically for about 20 cm.
+While in the B-stall the glider has no horizontal speed and the sink rate increases to about -10m/s.
+To enter the B-stall reach for the B risers just above the maillons and pull both B line risers symmetrically down for about 20 cm.
 To exit the manoeuvre, simultaneously release both risers quickly.
-On exit the Rook3 2gently dives without deep stall tendencies.
+On exit the Q-light 3 gently dives without deep stall tendencies.